gnjo/MaDaM/README.md

 mdm.lex //macro lex
 mdm.fop //frameloop on fps
 mdm.lop //lineloop on lps
  //and finally
-mdm.red //read on the macro
+ mdm.red //read the macro on the lineloop
 ```